ModusCreateOrg/ardugo/README.md

 ArduGo contains an optional command shell for developers and external automated testing.
 The project includes an automated test suite, written in Python, primarily for testing the game rules and heuristics.

 ### Serial Shell
-The shell is used to remotely control and monitor the application while it is running on the Arduboy.
-It communicates over the serial connection, helps find defects during development, and supports automated testing.
 The interpreter polls one command-line on each iteration of the event loop.

-#### Events
-Events injected using the shell will each activate in a different event loop.
+Events injected using the shell will activate in a different event loop.
 Multiple physical buttons may activate in one event loop, so the behavior is different.

 #### Arguments
 Since the board has nine columns and rows, their argument values below range from 0 to 8.
 The address for the get-mem command is a 16-bit hexadecimal value with no leading '0x'.
 The second argument to the get-mem command is optional and causes the memory to render as the type.
 If the integer types (i,l) are uppercase, they will render in hexadecimal.